Recipe-Web-App/recipe-management-service/SECURITY.md

 ### For Users

-- Always use the latest version of the Recipe Manager Service
+- Always use the latest version of the Recipe Management Service
 - Use strong, unique passwords for database connections
 - Implement proper network security (firewalls, VPNs)
 - Regularly update dependencies and base images